alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.284` in Bastard Sword: "...it can be held in one hand or used with two hands to provide extra **piercing** or slashing power".
 Bastard swords don't deal piercing damage.
 * `p.287` in Candle: Doesn't list a duration.
 * `p.288` Mark Seifter mentioned in the Know Direction podcast that the item "Adventurer's pack" should have a Bulk of **1** instead of **2**.
 [Double confirmed by errata](https://www.reddit.com/r/Pathfinder2e/comments/crgobt/pathfinder_2e_errata_from_the_designers/)
+* `p.289`: The cleric, monk, sorcerer and wizard class kits have the wrong amount of money left over for their price.
 * `p.292` in Torch: Doesn't look like the torch lists a duration.
 * `p.293` vs `p.563` Is a Minor Healing Potion 3 or 4 gp?
 * `p.295` in Table 6-18 Barding: If you can get animal armor with Heavy Barding that grants an AC bonus of +3, why does `p.214` say that animal companions are limited to gaining a +2 AC item bonus?